01 · Headline finding

 Clean-Co Systems v.
 Enterprise Products Operating — the springing-aggregation question under § 25A.004(d)(1)

 In Clean-Co Systems v.
 Enterprise Products Operating, 2026 Tex.
 Bus.
 32 (Dorfman, J., 11th Div., May 20, 2026), Enterprise argued that a "qualified transaction"i within the meaning of Tex.
-Gov't Code Ann. § 25A.001(14) (jurisdictional grant at § 25A.004(d)(1)) is established once cumulative payments under a long-running master service agreement clear the $5 million aggregate-value threshold, even when the single purchase order in dispute is itself for less than $1 million.
+Gov't Code Ann. § 25A.001(14) (jurisdictional grant at § 25A.004(d)(1)) is established once cumulative payments under a long-running master service agreement clear the $5 million aggregate-value threshold, even when the single Purchase Order in dispute had an original not-to-exceed cap of $154,360 and a now-claimed invoice value of $688,141.87 after scope-of-work changes — an amount the plaintiff itself characterized as "less than one million dollars" (P9).
 The slider below illustrates how that aggregation would reshape the jurisdictional analysis.

 The doctrinal point

 Judge Dorfman granted remand on one dispositive ground: the historical purchase orders invoked by Enterprise do not constitute a qualifying "series of related transactions" under Tex.
-Gov't Code § 25A.004(d)(1) because they "spanned more than two decades, involved differing scopes of work, and were performed at diverse facilities."
-The Court separately sustained a hearsay objection to Enterprise's Oracle payment records.
+Gov't Code § 25A.004(d)(1) because they "span more than two decades, involve differing scopes of work, and were performed at diverse facilities" The Court separately sustained a hearsay objection to Enterprise's Oracle payment records.
 Judge Dorfman expressly rested the remand on the related-transactions ground; the opinion does not state, and does not depend on, the evidentiary ruling as an alternative ground.
 The holding is fact-bound rather than categorical.
 The Court did not announce a per-se rule against aggregation under § 25A.001(14); it held that the MSA history before it did not constitute "a series of related transactions" on the facts pleaded.
-Clean-Co is, as of the date of this audit, the first Texas Business Court opinion to decline a springing-aggregation theory under the § 25A.004(d)(1) qualified-transaction floor; § 25A.004(d)(2)'s amount-in-controversy threshold is doctrinally separate and not at issue.
-Of 13 opinions in which the procedural posture is remand and the canonical disposition is granted, only two turn on a § 25A.004(d) monetary floor: Clean-Co (§ 25A.004(d)(1) qualified-transaction floor) and 2025 Tex.
+Based on SMU CGI's survey of all 103 coded Texas Business Court opinions in the SMU CGI canonical corpus as of the most recent build, Clean-Co appears to be the first to reject the cumulative-payments-under-an-MSA aggregation theory advanced under § 25A.001(14)'s "series of related transactions" definition; the opinion itself does not claim first-impression status.
+The § 25A.004(d)(1) qualified-transaction floor governs this analysis; § 25A.004(d)(2)'s amount-in-controversy threshold is doctrinally separate and not at issue.
+Of 19 opinions in which the procedural posture is remand and the canonical disposition is granted, only two turn on a § 25A.004(d) monetary floor: Clean-Co (§ 25A.004(d)(1) qualified-transaction floor) and 2025 Tex.
 Bus.
-30, OWL Assetco I v.
+30, OWL Assetco 1 v.
 EOG Resources (Bullard, J.) (§ 25A.004(d)(2) amount-in-controversy floor, addressing aggregation of joined-party claims under § 25A.004(i)).
 The remaining 11 turn on commencement-date bars (HB 19 § 8i), counterparty status (TBC jurisdiction over non-business-court parties), or other statutory predicates.

 This case · single purchase order